 If the offer price is attractive enough, a seller can choose to pay the entire closing costs to sweeten the deal for the buyer.
 Sellers need not wonder about how much is an appraisal in West Virginia because buyers are the ones usually responsible for costs like appraisal fees, title insurance, and mortgage fees.

 As a seller, you can negotiate some closing costs with the homebuyer.
 However, you must pay closing costs like taxes charged by your state or local jurisdiction.
 They are non-negotiable.

-Most real estate agents know who typically pays what for the closing costs in your local area.
+West Virginia real estate brokers know who typically pays what for the closing costs in your local area.
 So, it’s important to seek professional advice.
 Hiring an experienced real estate agent can help reduce your closing costs.